GSTN, short for Goods and Service Tax Network, is a non-profit non-government company.

 The basic function of GSTN is to help taxpayers to register themselves, make tax payments, and claim GST returns to generate business analytics among others.
 Furthermore, the network is also responsible for calculating and settling the Integrated GST (IGST) along with the Input Tax Credit (ITC).
 The GST network thus focuses to provide holistic solutions to difficult and exhaustive taxation solutions

-The GST network has provided the taxpayers the options of payment through both online and offline methods.
+The GST network has provided the taxpayers with the options of payment through both online and offline methods-

 The GST Network is basically the front end of the IT ecosystem for taxpayers and thus forms a channel of communication for the government and the business taxpayers online.